The Hilbert Stack: Finite colimits of quasi-finite morphisms

+In this section we will prove that the colimit of a finite diagram of finite morphisms between quasi-finite objects over an algebraic stack exists (Theorem~\ref{thm:pushouts}).
+We will also prove that these colimits are compatible with completions (Theorem~\ref{thm:fml_pushouts_commute} and Corollary~\ref{cor:fml_pushouts_commute_stks}).

-Fix an algebraic stack $X$, and let the $2$-category of algebraic stacks over the stack $X$ be denoted by $\ACH{X}$.
+Let $X$ be an algebraic stack.
+Denote the $2$-category of algebraic stacks over $X$ by $\ACH{X}$.
 Define the full $2$-subcategory $\RSCH{X}\subset \ACH{X}$ to have those objects $Y \xrightarrow{s} X$, where the morphism $s$ is schematic.
-We have three observations here: \begin{enumerate} \item given a morphism $f : (Z \xrightarrow{s} X) \to (Z' \to X)$ in $\RSCH{X}$, then the corresponding $X$-map $f : Z \to Z'$ is schematic; \item since an $X$-morphism $Z \to Z'$ is the data of a morphism of stacks $Z \to Z'$, together with a $2$-morphism $\alpha : s \Rightarrow s'\circ f$, then since $s$ and $s'$ are representable, it follows that the $1$-morphisms in $\RSCH{X}$ have trivial automorphisms, thus $\RSCH{X}$ is naturally $2$-equivalent to a $1$-category; \item if the algebraic stack $X$ is a scheme, then the natural functor $\SCH{X} \to \RSCH{X}$ is an equivalence of categories. \end{enumerate} \begin{defn} Let $X$ be an algebraic stack.
-Define the following full subcategories of $\RSCH{X}$: \begin{enumerate} \item $\RAFF{X}$ has objects the affine morphisms to $X$; \item $\qf{X}$ has objects the quasi-finite and separated maps to $X$. \end{enumerate} \end{defn}
+We now make three simple observations. \begin{enumerate} \item The $1$-morphisms in $\RSCH{X}$ are schematic. \item Automorphisms of $1$-morphisms in $\RSCH{X}$ are trivial.
+Thus $\RSCH{X}$ is naturally $2$-equivalent to a $1$-category. \item If the algebraic stack $X$ is a scheme, then the natural functor $\SCH{X} \to \RSCH{X}$ is an equivalence of categories. \end{enumerate} \begin{defn} Let $X$ be an algebraic stack.
+Define the following full subcategories of $\RSCH{X}$: \begin{enumerate} \item $\RAFF{X}$ has objects the affine morphisms to $X$; \item $\qfs{X}$ has objects the quasi-finite and separated maps to $X$. \end{enumerate} We also let $\qfsfin{X}\subseteq \qfs{X}$ denote the subcategory that has the same objects as $\qfs{X}$ but only has the morphisms $f \colon (Z \xrightarrow{s} X) \to (Z' \xrightarrow{s'} X)$ such that $Z\to Z'$ is finite.
+This is not a full subcategory. \end{defn} Recall that quasi-finite, separated, and representable morphisms of algebraic stacks are schematic~\cite[Thm.~A.2]{MR1771927}.
+The subcategories $\qfs{X}$, $\RAFF{X}$ and $\RSCH{X}$ have all finite limits and these coincide with the limits in $\ACH{X}$.
+The subcategory $\qfsfin{X}$ has fiber products and these coincide with the fiber products in $\ACH{X}$.
+However, there is not a final object in $\qfsfin{X}$, except when every quasi-finite morphism to $X$ is finite.